HankyuJang/Dialysis_COVID19/README.md

 python draw_contact_network.py
 ```

-## Generate results in the Supporting Information section
+## Generate results on the other days

 - Use `Dialysis_COVID19` for the conda environment
 ```